HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 discuss: 2043
 results: https://docs.google.com/spreadsheets/d/1ram47FshAjzvbQVJbAQPgxZN7PPOPCKIK67VJZCo92c/
 queries: 07_SEO
-featured_quote: Despite the growing use of mobile devices and Google’s move to a Mobile first index, non-trivial disparities were found across mobile vs. desktop pages, like the one between mobile and desktop links.
+featured_quote: Despite the growing use of mobile devices and Google's move to a Mobile first index, non-trivial disparities were found across mobile vs. desktop pages, like the one between mobile and desktop links.
 featured_stat_1: 10.84%
 featured_stat_label_1: Mobile home pages are not including the viewport tag
 featured_stat_2: 19.96%